Drummonds Bank: Clients

 As is tradition with most London private banks, account holders' identities are kept a bank secret.
 Some historical clients have though been revealed, including a variety of distinguished figures: HM King George III and other members of the royal family, Alexander Pope, Benjamin Disraeli, Beau Brummell, Isambard Kingdom Brunel, Robert and James Adam, Capability Brown, Josiah Wedgwood, and Thomas Gainsborough.
 The bank also holds accounts for organisations and institutions such as the Conservative Party and Royal Academy.

 Royal account holders

 Both Coutts & Co. and Drummonds have received royal patronage.
-King George III moved his account from Coutts to Drummonds during his reign as he was displeased with Coutts for bank-rolling the Prince of Wales from his personal account.
+King George III moved his account from Coutts to Drummonds during his reign as he was displeased with Coutts for bankrolling the Prince of Wales from his personal account.
 Messrs Drummond & Co. honoured the wishes of the King, but unsurprisingly when the Prince of Wales became King George IV in 1820, he moved the royal account back to Coutts.
-More recent known members of the royal family to bank at Drummonds include the late Queen Elizabeth The Queen Mother.
+More recent known members of the royal family to bank at Drummonds include the late Queen Elizabeth The Queen Mother, who was distantly related to the founding Drummond family.